AntonyLeons/blog.leons.dev/_posts/2019-09-04-connecting-to-hull.md

 # Get your files
 This is the most complicated one, the university has [box](http://box.hull.ac.uk "box") for cloud storage, but do not have box sync installed so it's basically useless.

-They do provide a VPN so you can access your drives like you're at uni, I was going to talk about it but it's down/broken and without screenshots it's hard to tell you how to do it, but you can read more about it [here](https://share.hull.ac.uk/Services/ICT/SitePages/VPN%20-%20Working%20Remotely.aspx "VPN").
-Login using your computer login.
+They do provide a VPN so you can access your drives like you're at uni, you can read more about it [here](https://support.hull.ac.uk/tas/public/ssp/content/detail/knowledgeitem?unid=3092637de12b41e696830e57acec3891 "VPN").
+Download the installer and login with your credentials.
 If you're on Eduroam you just need to map your drives and it will just work.
+You can find how to do that [here](https://support.hull.ac.uk/tas/public/ssp/content/detail/knowledgeitem?unid=c03ca580-4407-4a01-9e07-7f2b08a82c6d "Map Drives").

 # Random
 I think I covered everything, 2 more unrelated things